bbauska/LFS173x/README.md

 and sometimes for the combined framework+controller.
 Naming is hard\...
 🤦

-## Aries Agent Internals and Protocols {#aries-agent-internals-and-protocols .unnumbered}
+## Aries Agent Internals and Protocols

 Below, we'll cover, at a high level, the internals of Aries agents and how Aries agent messaging protocols are handled.
 Aries uses DIDComm